 ECON 2190 Seminar in Economics

 Designed to apply economic theory to real-world situations.
 Prerequisites: ECON 2113 and ECON 2123.
 (1–4 credit hours.)

 ECON 3003 International Economic Issues and Policies

 A survey of global economic issues and policies that are related to international trade and finance.

 ECON 4213 Environmental Economics

-The economics of environmental studies in both the developed and developing worlds.
+The economics of environmental studies in both developed and developing countries.
 Prerequisite: ECON 2113.